-From toolbox talks to checklists, providing a structure for training material content to informing flowcharts, Safety Steps, have a wide range of uses
+From toolbox talks to checklists, providing a structure for training material content to informing flowcharts, Safety Steps has a wide range of uses.

-Safety Steps covers general information on work at height rather than task-specific aspects.
-So, for example, the messages don’t provide information about specific situations such as the use of scaffolding or mobile work platforms, or working on roofs.
-However the general information provided underpins any, more specific, work at height information. the content can be more easily adapted for other use in further outputs and communication channels).
+Safety Steps contain general, rather than task-specific, messages.
+So, for example, they don’t provide information about specific situations such as the use of scaffolding or mobile work platforms, or working on roofs.
+Instead, their essential messages underpin any type of work at height activity.

 The Construction Industry Advisory Committee (CONIAC) advises HSE and relevant stakeholders of emerging health and safety developments and risks in the construction industry, and sets a direction and plan for their promotion and mitigation.